French Broadcaster Defeats Film Antitrust Deal at EU High Court

 The General Court sided with the commission in 2018 and Canal+ appealed to the Court of Justice, which ruled Wednesday that Paramount’s settlement agreement disproportionately harmed the company.

-“The principle of proportionality requires that the rights of these third parties are not completely eroded,” the five-judge panel wrote, finding the lower court had not sufficiently considered the rights of other companies impacted by the deal.
+“The principle of proportionality requires that the rights of these third parties are not completely eroded,” the five-judge panel wrote, finding the lower court had not sufficiently considered how other companies were impacted by the deal.

 “The General Court did not examine in detail the economic and legal context of the clauses in question,” the ruling states.